United Airlines Flight 175: Hijacking

-Flight 175 was hijacked between 08:42 and 08:46, while Flight11 was just minutes away from hitting the North Tower.
-It is believed that hijackers Banihammad and al-Shehri forcibly entered the cockpit and attacked the pilots while the al-Ghamdis commanded passengers and crew to the aft of the cabin and al-Shehhi took over the controls.
-Knives were used to stab the flight crew and kill both pilots.
-One passenger also reported, during a phone call, the use of mace and bomb threats.
-The first operational evidence that something was abnormal on Flight 175 came at 08:47, when the plane's transponder signal changed twice within the span of one minute, and the aircraft began deviating from its assigned course.
-However, the air traffic controller in charge of the flight did not notice until minutes later at 08:51.
+The hijacking occurred sometime between 08:42 and 8:46.
+Investigators believe that the al-Ghamdi brothers forced the passengers and crew to the aft of the plane by terrorizing them with knives and bomb threats, while also spraying mace into the confines of the cabin.
+A flight attendant was stabbed, and both pilots were murdered by Fayez Banihammad and Mohand al-Shehri when they breached the cockpit, allowing Marwan al-Shehhi to commandeer the flight controls.
+The first operational evidence that something was abnormal on Flight 175 came seconds after the North Tower was struck, when the plane's assigned transponder signal changed from "1470" to "3020" and then one minute later to "3321", and the aircraft began deviating from its assigned course.
+However, Bottiglia did not notice until minutes later at 08:51.
 Unlike Flight 11, which had turned its transponder off, Flight 175's flight data could still be properly monitored.
 Also, at 08:51, Flight 175 changed altitude.
-Over the next three minutes, the controller made five unsuccessful attempts to contact Flight 175 and worked to move other aircraft in the vicinity away from Flight175.
-At 08:55 a supervisor at the New York Air Traffic Control Center notified the center's operations manager of the Flight 175 hijacking.
-Dave Bottigliathe controller who was handling both Flight11 and Flight175remarked, "We might have a hijack over here, two of them."
+Over the next three minutes, the controller made five unsuccessful attempts to contact Flight 175 and worked to move other aircraft in the vicinity away from it.
+At 08:55, a supervisor at the New York Air Traffic Control Center notified the center's operations manager of the Flight 175 hijacking.
+Now tasked with handling Flight 175, Bottiglia remarked, "We might have a hijack over here, two of them."

-Near-misses
+Near misses

 Around this time, the flight had a near midair collision with Delta Air Lines Flight 2315 flying from Hartford to Tampa, reportedly missing the plane by only 300 feet.
 Bottiglia yelled at the Delta pilot to make collision avoidance maneuvers, adding, "I think [Flight 175] has been hijacked.
-I don’t know his intentions.
+I don't know his intentions.
 Take any evasive action necessary."
-Moments before Flight 175 crashed, it narrowly avoided colliding with Midwest Express Flight 7, which was flying from Milwaukee to New York.
+It is likely that the TCAS system was sounding in the cockpit as Flight 175 briefly stopped descending at 28,000 feet and climbed 300 feet and started descending again as soon as they passed the Delta plane.
+A few moments later, Flight 175 had another near midair collision with TWA Flight 3 flying from New York JFK to St. Louis missing its tail by around 500 feet.
+Moments before Flight 175 crashed into the South Tower, it also narrowly avoided colliding with Midwest Express Flight 7, which was flying from Milwaukee to New York LaGuardia.